yuriy-chumak/ol/README.md

 (ifeq (equal? ((lambda (g1) g1) (+ 1 2)) 3) #true #true (runtime-error assertion error: (cons (quote (+ 1 2)) (cons must be (cons (quote 3) ())))))
 ```

-You can use the REPL ",disassembly" (or ",dis", or ",d") command to disassemble Otus Lisp functions in the Ol virtual machine instructions.
+You can use the REPL ",disassembly" (or ",dis", or ",d") command to disassemble Otus Lisp functions to the Ol virtual machine instructions.
 ```scheme
 > ,dis (lambda () 1)
 type: bytecode